Naomi Klein: Other activities

-Klein contributes to The Nation, In These Times, The Globe and Mail, This Magazine, Harper's Magazine, and The Guardian.
-She is a senior contributor for The Intercept.
-She hosts the monthly Zeteo podcast Unshocked with Naomi Klein.
+Klein contributes to The Nation, In These Times, The Globe and Mail, This Magazine, Harper's Magazine, and The Guardian, and is a senior contributor for The Intercept.
 She is a former Miliband Fellow and lectured at the London School of Economics on the anti-globalization movement.
 Her appointment as the inaugural Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies at Rutgers University–New Brunswick began in October 2018 and ran for 3 years.

 Klein ranked 11th in an internet poll of the top global intellectuals of 2005, a list of the world's top 100 public intellectuals compiled by the Prospect magazine in conjunction with Foreign Policy magazine.
 On Google Scholar which tracks academic articles, Klein has an overall h-index of 53 and her publications have been cited in the scholarly literature over 49,000 times as of May 2023.
 She was involved in 2010 G-20 Toronto summit protests, condemning police force and brutality.
 She spoke to a rally seeking the release of protesters in front of police headquarters on June 28, 2010.

 In October 2011, she visited Occupy Wall Street and gave a speech declaring the protest movement "the most important thing in the world".
 On November 10, 2011, she participated in a panel discussion about the future of Occupy Wall Street with four other panelists, including Michael Moore, William Greider, and Rinku Sen, in which she stressed the crucial nature of the evolving movement.

 Klein also made an appearance in the British radio show Desert Island Discs on BBC Radio 4 in 2017.

 Klein was a key instigator of the Leap Manifesto, a political manifesto issued in the context of the 2015 Canadian federal election focused on addressing the climate crisis through restructuring the Canadian economy and dealing with issues of income and wealth inequality, racism, and colonialism.
 The manifesto has been noted as an influence in the development of the Green New Deal and eventually led to the establishment of The Leap, an organization that works to promote the realization of the principles behind the original manifesto.

 In 2019, along with other public figures, Klein signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 UK general election.

-In 2025, Klein actively participated in New York canvasing for democratic mayoral candidate Zohran Mamdani.
+In 2025, Klein actively participated in New York canvassing for Democratic mayoral candidate Zohran Mamdani.
+She also supported her husband Avi Lewis's campaign for leader of the New Democratic Party in 2026.